ReeceHarding/greg/docs/checklist.md

   - [ ] Create Cloud Function triggers for missed assignment deadlines
   - [ ] Implement email notifications for upcoming due dates with customizable reminder periods
   - [ ] Build notification system for when instructors provide feedback on submissions
-  - [ ] Design email templates with consistent branding and clear call-to-actions
+  - [ ] Use an email template service (e.g., SendGrid, React Email) for branded email templates

 - [ ] Integrate chatbot for personalized progress queries
   - [ ] Extend AI chatbot to answer questions like "What assignments do I have due this week?"